andreisperid/E-TKT/docs/diy/assembly.md

 - proceed to screw three M3x?? to the X_bottom;

 ### Servo
-- attach the servo to the X_bottom with two M3x?? screws, washers and nuts
+- attach the servo to the X_bottom with two M3x?? screws, washers and nuts;
 - pass it's flat cable to the other side of the wall;

-### Top
+### Display
 - solder a 4 vias flat cable to the Y_display and crimp a 4 via dupont connector to the other extremity;
 - place the Y_display in the slot observing that the wires hould come from the outermost side, then enclose it with the X_display and two M3x?? screws.

+### LEDs
+- place one Y_LED into the press slot and make a cable (~??mm) with a 2 vias dupont connnector in the other end;
+- do the same for the end slot, but with a (~??mm) cable;

+## Feed press
+- place the bearings surrounded by M3 washers and fix them with one M3x?? screw and nut.

+## Top
+-